-Like NPSP, the Salesforce platform is constantly evolving and Salesforce delivers new functionality to customers three times a year in the spring, summer, and winter releases (there’s no autumn in San Francisco).
+Like NPSP, the Salesforce platform is constantly evolving and Salesforce delivers new functionality to customers three times a year in the Spring, Summer, and Winter releases (there’s no autumn in San Francisco).
+These releases happen about a month before each of the three major NPSP releases.
 As an admin, having a release strategy in place will help you (and your staff) stay on top of all the changes and take full advantage of your investment in Salesforce.

 We get that this might seem a little confusing, like, “How do I know what is Salesforce versus what is NPSP?”
 It isn’t always easy to distinguish which specific features or functionality are NPSP and which are standard Salesforce, but the good news is that if you are using NPSP, it sits on top of Sales Cloud Enterprise Edition licenses.
 So you are in a position to take advantage of ALL the new Salesforce features that are available for Sales Cloud Enterprise Edition (aka “Salesforce”) AND all the new features brought to you by NPSP.

 While the release itself happens automatically, most admins need to perform some tasks before and after the upgrade to make sure that the process runs smoothly.
 Salesforce auto-enables some features (the release notes point these out), so be sure you know what’s coming if you don’t want your users to be surprised. (“Surprise!” isn’t always as fun as it might sound.)